DanWatkins03/Task-Manager-WatchOS-app/README.md

 # Task-Manager-WatchOS-app

 AI-Assisted Task Manager application designed and built for the Apple Watch with SwiftUI.
-This applicaiton eables users to create, manage, and prioritise tasks directly from their Apple Watch.
+This applicaiton enables users to create, manage, and prioritise tasks directly from their Apple Watch.
 The app integrates **on-device machine learning** to intelligently rank tasks by its priority based on contextual data, while maintaing a lightweight, responsive UI that addresses the usability constraints from a wearable device.

 ## Key Features
 - Task creation, viewing, and editing using a SwiftUI interface